kheller18/data-structures-algorithms/concepts/RESTfulApi.md

       3. Clients receive information about how to process the representation further.
 The server achieves this by sending self-descriptive messages that contain metadata about how the client can best use them.
       4. Clients receive information about all other related resources they need to complete a task.
 The server achieves this by sending hyperlinks in the representation so that clients can dynamically discover more resources.

-  + `Statelessness`
-    + In REST architecture, statelessness refers to a communication method in which the server completes every client request independently of all previous requests.
+  + `Statelessness`: In REST architecture, statelessness refers to a communication method in which the server completes every client request independently of all previous requests.
 Clients can request resources in any order, and every request is stateless or isolated from other requests.
 This REST API design constraint implies that the server can completely understand and fulfill the request every time.

-  + `Layered system`
-    + In a layered system architecture, the client can connect to other authorized intermediaries between the client and server, and it will still receive responses from the server.
+  + `Layered system`: In a layered system architecture, the client can connect to other authorized intermediaries between the client and server, and it will still receive responses from the server.
 Servers can also pass on requests to other servers.
 You can design your RESTful web service to run on several servers with multiple layers such as security, application, and business logic, working together to fulfill client requests.
 These layers remain invisible to the client.

-  + `Cacheability`
-    + RESTful web services support caching, which is the process of storing some responses on the client or on an intermediary to improve server response time.
+  + `Cacheability`: RESTful web services support caching, which is the process of storing some responses on the client or on an intermediary to improve server response time.
 For example, suppose that you visit a website that has common header and footer images on every page.
 Every time you visit a new website page, the server must resend the same images.
 To avoid this, the client caches or stores these images after the first response and then uses the images directly from the cache.
 RESTful web services control caching by using API responses that define themselves as cacheable or noncacheable.

-  + `Code on Demand`
-    + In REST architectural style, servers can temporarily extend or customize client functionality by transferring software programming code to the client.
+  + `Code on Demand`: In REST architectural style, servers can temporarily extend or customize client functionality by transferring software programming code to the client.
 For example, when you fill a registration form on any website, your browser immediately highlights any mistakes you make, such as incorrect phone numbers.
 It can do this because of the code sent by the server.

 ## Benefits of RESTful API's
 + `Scalability`